-The concept of forensic accounting involves using accounting expertise and scrupulous auditing techniques to analyze complex financial assets and business accounts.
+The concept of forensic accounting involves using accounting expertise and scrupulous auditing techniques to analyse complex financial assets and business accounts.
 This is to uncover any irregularities or discrepancies that may indicate fraudulent activity is taking place.

 The skills of forensic accountants are invaluable in many cases, so much so that they are often used as expert witnesses in court, and their findings are used as evidence in the case.